 You can also make a virtual visit to places where they served using products like Google Maps and the ANZAC 360 app, as well as virtual tour websites and apps.

 Discover Australia's veteran history

 Restore wartime memorabilia

 You might own or look after significant material relating to Australia's war heritage.
-It's important that these items are preserved to provide opportunities for future generations to understand, investigate and value these experiences.
+It's important that these items are preserved to allow future generations to understand and investigate wartime experiences.

 See our book, Memories & Memorabilia.